cgillis-aras/pwa-sample-app/README.md

 ### Install Steps

+This application does not require any imports to the Innovator database.

+#### IIS Install

 1. Download or clone the pwa-sample-app to the Innovator server.
 2. Open the IIS manager on the server.
 3. Expand the tree in the connection pane down to the web application for your Innovator instance: **{server} > Sites > Default Web Site > {web alias}**